Class ConstraintProto.Builder

 public boolean hasCumulative()The cumulative constraint ensures that for any integer point, the sum of the demands of the intervals containing that point does not exceed the capacity.

-.operations_research.sat.CumulativeConstraintProto cumulative = 22;
+.operations_research.sat.CumulativeConstraintProto cumulative = 22;- Specified by:

 - Whether the cumulative field is set.